-Given Portland Water Bureau concerns about TCE trends at this location, and the importance of the TSA and SGA as a supplemental drinking water resource for the Portland metropolitan area, DEQ will require that monitoring of PWB-1(lts) be continued for a period of five years after issuance of the CNFA decision to evaluate if contaminant concentrations remain “stable” (as determined by DEQ) and below MCLs.
+Given Portland Water Bureau concerns about TCE trends at this location, and the importance of the TSA and SGA as a supplemental drinking water resource for the Portland metropolitan area, DEQ will require that monitoring of PWB-1(lts) and PWB-1(uts) be continued for a period of five years after issuance of the CNFA decision to confirm that contaminant concentrations remain below MCLs, consistent with DEQ’s ROD.
 Monitoring shall be completed on at least an annual basis.
 If monitoring is not completed by the Portland Water Bureau as part of ongoing activities within the CSSWF, it will be the responsibility of Boeing/Cascade to complete the work and report the results to DEQ.
-To be clear, groundwater monitoring at PWB-1 will continue after DEQ issuance of the CNFA decision.
-After 5 years of monitoring and assuming that contaminant conditions do not change, DEQ will confirm cessation of monitoring requirements in letter form, after which any monitoring of PWB-1 wells will be the responsibility of the City of Portland.
-If significant changes in contaminant concentrations are observed by DEQ during the monitoring period, we will meet with Boeing/Cascade and the City to discuss whether an additional actions, including continued monitoring, are necessary.
+To be clear, groundwater monitoring at TSA well cluster PWB-1 will continue after DEQ issuance of the CNFA decision.
+After 5 years of monitoring and assuming that contaminant concentrations remain below MCLs, DEQ will confirm cessation of monitoring requirements in letter form, after which any monitoring of PWB-1 wells will be the responsibility of the City of Portland.
+If significant changes in contaminant concentrations are observed by DEQ during the monitoring period, we will meet with Boeing/Cascade and the City to discuss whether any additional actions, including continued monitoring, are necessary.
 Exceedance of MCLs that are determined to be EMC Site-related could warrant additional action beyond monitoring.

 DEQ will also maintain communications with the Portland Water Bureau to ensure timely reporting of groundwater quality data from PWB monitoring and production wells in the vicinity of the EMC project.
-Monitoring of other EMC Site sentinel wells will continue during times of Portland Water Bureau CSSWF pumping in accordance with the DEQ‐approved 2019 Portland Water Bureau, Contingency Monitoring Plan.
+Monitoring of other EMC Site sentinel wells will continue during times of Portland Water Bureau CSSWF pumping in accordance with the DEQ‐approved 2019 Portland Water Bureau, Contingency Monitoring Plan, or DEQ approved subsequent plans.

 The existing remedy requirements shall continue in other areas of the EMC Site (Zones B, C, D) until Consent Order and Record of Decision criteria are met.

-This Staff Memorandum proposing and supporting a Conditional NFA for the EMC Remedy Zone A and the SGA will be submitted for public review and comment during the month of March 2022.
-Comments received will be reviewed and considered by DEQ prior to a project decision being made.
+This Staff Memorandum proposing and supporting a CNFA for the EMC Remedy Zone A and the SGA was submitted for public review and comment during the month of March 2022.
+Comments received were reviewed and considered by DEQ prior to a project decision being made.

-Following approval of the conditional NFA for Zone A and the SGA, the remaining four (3 TSA and 1 SGA) wells within Zone A will be decommissioned, as approved by DEQ in 2018.
-The CNFA determination for Zone A and the SGA will be recorded in DEQ’s ECSI database (ECSI # 1479).
+Following DEQ management approval of the CNFA for Zone A TSA and NFA for the project area SGA, the remaining four (3 TSA and 1 SGA) wells within Zone A will be decommissioned, as approved by DEQ in 2018.
+The CNFA determination for Zone A and NFA for the SGA will be recorded in DEQ’s ECSI database (ECSI # 1479).

 ADMINISTRATIVE RECORD